 Whether your workout consists of 2 hours in the weight room or 10 miles on the track, you’re going to need to provide your muscles with the nutrients they need to deliver and recover.

-The best BCAAs are the way to do so, and Evlution Nutrition's Energy powder is one of those BCAA powders that you can rely on.
+The best BCAAs are the way to do so, and we've found in our testing that Evlution Nutrition's Energy powder is one of those BCAA powders that you can rely on.

-To help put some wind in your workout sails, Evlution includes the greatest all-natural stimulant every discovered: caffeine.
+To help put some wind in your workout sails, Evlution includes the greatest all-natural stimulant ever discovered: caffeine.

 - Helps suppress appetite